dendronhq/handbook/handbook/handbook.sop.async-meetings.md

     - make sure to give the following people: team@dendron.so, trial@dendron.so
   - if you do not have a `dendron.so` email address, ping @kevin or @jonathan to create one for you
     - make sure to give the following people: team@dendron.so, trial@dendron.so
+  - google doc should be created in the team async gdrive [^async]
   - use the [[meeting template|dendron://dendron.handbook/templates.meet]] as the general outline for the meeting
 1. create a calendar invite with the following:
   - Title: [async] "What you need done"